 High school students, enrolled in grades 10-12, who reside in the Nebo school district boundaries can attend the ALC.
 Non-Nebo Attending Students (ie: Charter School, Homeschool students are also welcome to attend, but must enroll in Nebo School District.
 If interested in enrolling to take ALC courses please go to the following link https://www.nebo.edu/registration

 What is the Bell Schedule?
 (We are on the 5 x 5 Block.)

 Our bell schedule is similar to other high schools in Nebo school district.
 ALC operates on an A/B block schedule with 5 periods each day.
 Classes are held during periods 1 & 2, and 4 & 5.
 For students attending Salem Hills or Spanish Fork, period 3 is used for travel time between the ALC and the high school.
-Click here for current bell schedule.
+ALC Bell Schedule.

 Is transportation available?

 YES!
-There are Nebo school buses that run to and from each of the five high schools.
+There are Nebo school buses that run to and from Payson, Springville, Maple Mountain and Spanish Fork High Schools.
 Buses run before school, during lunch (or 3rd period), and after school.
-Click here for the current bus schedule.
-Schedules and routes are subject to change in response to student use.
+ALC Bus Schedule Schedules and routes are subject to change in response to student use.
 Plan on being a few minutes early to the bus stop, as the bus only stops at each location for a few minutes to load and unload.
 PLEASE NOTE: If your student is attending afternoon ALC classes, the afterschool bus will not arrive at the home high school in time to catch buses to neighborhood routes.
 Parents will need to make arrangements to either pick the student up from the high school or at the ALC.
 Otherwise, students should take classes in our morning block instead.
 Salem Hills High School students are within walking distance to the ALC, no bus transportation is provided.